-A.(1) Summarize the key components of your governance structure, including the roles and responsibilities of the governing body, number of members, length of terms, offices to be created, committees, grounds for removal from office, and relationship with your school's administration.
-Explain how and when the governing body will develop its governing documents or "bylaws" if not submitted with application.
+A.(1) Summarize and incorporate all key components of your governance structure, specifically outlining the roles and responsibilities of the Governing Body members (number of members, length of terms, offices to be created, committees, grounds for removal from office, and relationship with your school's administration).
+Provide comprehensive "bylaws" or specifically explain how your governing body will develop its governing documents or "bylaws" if not submitted with application.
 If complete, attach governing documents as Appendix B.